Customer credit is money that you owe to the customer, and which can be used against future payments.

 To view customer credit:

 - The list of customer credits for each customer will be displayed.
-The transaction the credit is associated with can be accessed by clicking the link in green.
+The transaction the credit is associated with can be accessed by clicking the link on the right.

 Use Customer Credit

 Accumulated Customer Credit can be used to offset payments owed.
-It can be applied to the sale at the Invoice stage.
+It can be applied to the sale during the Invoice stage.

 - Click Add & Save.
-The customer credit will be added to the payments section and discounted from the total balance due.
+The customer credit is then added to the payments section and discounted from the total balance due.
+If the customer credit is more than enough to pay for the order, the total balance due will reflect zero, as seen in the screenshot below.